Dongcheng, Beijing: Government

 Dongcheng is run by several committees.
-The District Committee of the Communist Party of China (CPC), the nation's ruling party, is its local organization.
+The District Committee of the Chinese Communist Party (CCP) is its local organization.
 The District People's Congress is responsible for most major decisions, as well as implementing national and local laws and regulations.
-Its members, all appointed by the CPC, elect their leadership and local officials.
+Its members, all appointed by the CCP, elect their leadership and local officials.
 The People's Government, composed of several local commissions, makes local laws and enforces administrative policy.
 Lastly, the district committee of the Chinese People's Political Consultative Conference serves an advisory function.
-All four committees are headed by chairs, appointed by the CPC to five-year terms.
+All four committees are headed by chairs, appointed by the CCP to five-year terms.

 While most of China's major government bodies are headquartered in the neighboring Xicheng District, there are a hundred lesser ones in offices throughout Dongcheng.
 Two major agencies in the district are the Civil Aviation Administration of China (CAAC), which occupies a large building on Dongsi Street, and the China Maritime Safety Administration, on Jianguomen Inner Avenue.
-The Beijing Municipal Public Security Bureau is also headquartered in Dongcheng.
+The Beijing Municipal Public Security Bureau is also headquartered in Dongcheng, as is the China International Development Cooperation Agency (China Aid).